-The School of Computer Science was ranked in the top 10 per cent of UK institutions in the 2008 Research Assessment Exercise.
-All our research activity was considered of international quality, with 80 per cent of it rated as world-class/internationally leading.
+The School of Computer Science was ranked in the top 10% of UK institutions in the 2014 Research Excellence Framework.
+All our research activity was considered of international quality, with 80% of it rated as "world-class" and "internationally leading".
 This means the work at Nottingham is elite in key areas of computer science including scheduling and optimisation, ubiquitous computing, modelling and analysis, computer vision and image processing, and the foundations of programming.
-This research feeds into teaching, through specialist modules and undergraduate project work, to provide a cutting-edge insight into the subject.
+This research feeds into teaching, through specialist modules and undergraduate project work, to provide insight into the subject.

 Our graduates have gone on to work at major technology companies, such as Adobe, Google, IBM and Microsoft and are closely involved in creating the latest hardware and software products.
 Every year, employers from a diverse range of companies work with the school to host external guest lectures and attend careers events.
 As well as industry, other possibilities include going on to a career in industrial or academic research, or even starting your own company.
 We have staff members with experience of all these options, who can advise you on them all.

-In 2012, 93.1% of first-degree graduates in the School of Computer Science who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £26,048 with the highest being £48,000.*
+In 2016, 89.1% of undergraduates in the school who were available for employment had secured work or further study within six months of graduation.
+The average starting salary was £28,172 with the highest being £55,000.*